CorteXodus/Sitecore_JSONifier/README.md

 interactive sitemap.

 Please note: you will need to add the contents of a given Sitecore instance's web.config file to this app's app.config file.
-Also, you will need to copy over the Sitecore instance's App_Config folder into this project, and then mnaually set all the files within each folder to "Copy to Output Directory" for ease of use.
+Also, you will need to copy over the Sitecore instance's App_Config folder into this project, and then manually set all the files within each folder to "Copy to Output Directory" for ease of use .

 Here is a link to someone that outlined the above information in a more visual fashion http://www.experimentsincode.com/?p=232